-On this page, you’ll discover links to valuable resources, information, and tools you can use to optimize your physical, emotional, and mental health.
+Links to valuable resources, information, and tools to help you optimize your physical, emotional, and mental health.

-Phyllanthus niruri – Phyllanthus niruri, also known as Gale of the Wind and Chanca Piedra, is a small herb found in tropical rainforests and coastal areas.
+Phyllanthus niruri, also known as Chanca Piedra and Stone Breaker, is a small herb found in tropical rainforests and coastal areas.
 Popular in South America, it has 100+ identified bioactive compounds.
 Best known for helping to eliminate kidney stones and gall stones, it is also traditionally used in Andean medical systems and around the world to address a variety of chronic illnesses.
 Phytochemically rich Phyllanthus niruri has the potential to help many body systems.
 It has been traditionally used to support the renal system, help the immune and lymphatic systems combat viruses and bacteria, support the digestive system, and reduce stress on the pancreatic system.
 It has been used for thousands of years and is the subject of over 1,600 scientific studies.

-Terminalia chebula – Considered the “King of healing” in Tibet, Terminalia chebula (Myroblan) is a prime Ayruvedic ingredient.
+Terminalia chebula (Haritaki), considered the “King of healing” in Tibet, is a prime Ayruvedic ingredient.
 Collected in the Vindahya mountain region, it is valued for its healing and rejuvenating powers.
 The main traditional use is in support of digestive health.
 Preparations are also used as a cardiotonic.
 The extracts are thought to strengthen and nourish the tissues and support the proper function of the colon, lungs, liver, and spleen.
 Highly revered in India, it is believed to increase energy, intelligence, and awareness.